bburton/weewx-columbia-ms/README.md

 files or days of data on the MicroServer.

-Probably the best way to import historical data is to implement a new import configuration class based on the Weather Underground wuimport.py implementation used with the wee_import utility.
+Probably the best way to import historical data is to implement a new import configuration class based on the import implementations used with the wee_import utility.
 This requires the following functionality:

    a.
 Option to download all or a date range of files from the MicroServer.
    This will require logging in as the admin user and screen-scraping the Data Logs page (/admin/logfiles.php) to retrieve the URL of each available file.
 Then, each file within the range would be downloaded.
 It would be